BlinkID/blinkid-flutter/README.md

 ### Available API
 All available recognizers can be found inside `blinkid_flutter/lib/recognizers`.

-All available recognizers can be found inside `blinkid_flutter/lib/overlays`.
+All available overlays can be found inside `blinkid_flutter/lib/overlays`.

 For 100% of features and maximum control, consider using native SDK.